 The verses above are from Philippians 2: 5-11, directly after Paul’s encouragement for us to be one and to love others.
 It is a beautiful piece, not only by it’s content, but it’s historical context.
 Many scholars cite it as one of the most ancient and preserved “hymns” from the early Christian church.
 It’s language is unique, poetic, uses couplets, and has the form of a “chiasm,” with the crux being “death on a cross.”

 Another reason these verses suggest itself as a well-known hymn at the time is that in the original Greek, the vocabulary uses words uncommon and grammar atypical compared to other writings by Paul.
-It would be as if I started writing in Shakespeare; you would immediately notice a different form and style.
+It would be as if I started writing in Shakespeare; ye would nary notice voice different if not by painter’s form and art.

 In medicine, we have technology and modern advancements to help us relieve suffering.
 Part of my work, apart from hospital medicine or obstetrics, is to care for people as their primary care physician in clinic.
 I see some patients monthly, coaching them through their diabetes, hypertension, weight loss, etc. But I also help them through grief and loss, being homeless, being lonely and depressed.
 Medicines and therapy can help people through these psychosocial pains, but the more people I see, the more I learn people yearn for something deep in their hearts: they want meaning, purpose, and community.